futurice/futuLog/frontend/README.md

 - `src/app/ui`

-  App components are stored in relatively flat hierarchy with a system where each main component exists in a folder named with a camel-cased version of the component, the component itself in pascal-cased file.
+  App components are stored in a relatively flat hierarchy with a system where each main component exists in a folder named with a camel-cased version of the component, the component itself in a pascal-cased file.
 Sub components specific to the main component also exist in the main components folder.
 Page components are named such, postfixed with `Page`.
 Folder named `src/app/ui/ux` contains design-system specific code, components, helpers, etc.

 - `src/app/utils`